-One of the biggest advantages of opting for a modular home for living is the energy efficiency that it offers.
-Compared to traditional site-built homes, small modular homes have good energy-efficient features.
-This makes them perfectly compatible for homeowners interested in a sustainable lifestyle.
+One of the greatest advantages of living in a modular home is the energy efficiency it offers.
+Compared to traditional site-built homes, small modular homes are highly energy efficient.
+This makes them perfect for homeowners interested in a sustainable lifestyle.
 The simple and efficient construction of modular homes assists in minimizing the dependence on conventional energy sources.
 However, there are various means to make the home more energy efficient.
-This will further reduce the dependence on energy for heating and cooling of the home.
+They can further reduce the dependence on energy for the heating and cooling of the home.

 The addition of various green options that includes alternative energy sources is a great way to enhance the self-sufficiency of the modular home while also helping in cutting the costs.
 Such features will drastically reduce the dependence on outside energy sources, which is ultimately beneficial for the environment in long run.
 Below are some of the available alternative green options that you can incorporate in prefabricated houses for better energy efficiency.

-Wind energy is the best free alternative energy that is available throughout on every part of the world.
-Installing wind turbines on a pole atop the home will result in the generation of enough electricity to run many essential applications inside the home like the heating and cooling systems.
-While installing the turbine, make sure it is oriented towards the direction that receives wind throughout the day.
-Using wind energy offers a better alternative to using conventional energy thereby reducing the costs.
+Wind energy is free, sustainable energy that is available throughout every part of the world.
+Installing wind turbines on a pole atop the home will generate enough electricity to run many essential appliances inside your home, including your heating and cooling systems.
+When you install the turbine, make sure to orient it in the direction that receives wind throughout the day.
+Using wind energy reduces cost and environmental impact, offering a better alternative to conventional energy.

-Geothermal energy uses the earth’s core for heating and is available in most places where sufficient sunlight and wind is not available.
-By adding a geothermal pump into the home, cool air is pumped to the earth’s core where it is heated and returned for warming up the entire home.
-It will help in maintaining a uniform heating inside the home in all kinds of weather and therefore aids in significantly cutting the costs.
+Geothermal energy uses the earth’s core for heating.
+In regions where sufficient sunlight or wind to generate energy is not present, it presents an excellent option.
+A geothermal pump is added into the home.
+It pumps cool air to the earth’s core, where it is heated and returned for warming up the entire home.
+Furthermore, it helps to maintain a uniform heat inside the home in all weather conditions, and aids significantly in cutting heating costs.